vincentliu98/BreakOut/README.md

 ### Notes

-I have learned a lot from programming this BreakOut game.
-It was the first time that I spent so much time on constructing on project and it helped me gain better understanding of Object-Oriented Programming.
+Two of the three power-ups that I created in the game were different from my plan.

 ### Impressions

 I like this project.
 It is very challenging while rewarding.
+I have learned a lot from programming this BreakOut game.
+It was the first time that I spent so much time on constructing on project and it helped me gain better understanding of Object-Oriented Programming.